Submissions

 Example

-Ley 163 (1959, diciembre 30).
-Por la cual se dictan medidas sobre defensa y conservación del patrimonio histórico, artístico y monumentos públicos nacionales.
-Boletín oficial de la República Argentina.
-Buenos Aires, Argentina.
+Resolución 163 [Ministerio de Cultura] Por la cual se dictan medidas sobre defensa y conservación del patrimonio histórico, artístico y monumentos públicos nacionales.
+28 de agosto de 2017.

-Any other situation that has not been not considered should be addressed according to APA Standards (American Psychological Association, Sixth Edition)
+Any other situation that has not been not considered should be addressed according to APA Standards (American Psychological Association, Seventh Edition)

 Acknowledgements

 Funding sources for each one of the studies should be acknowledged by means of a brief introduction of both the funding organism and the identification code.
-Work collaborators who are neither introduced as authors nor responsible for the manuscript are mentioned.
-(Maximum of 50 words)
+Work collaborators who contributed to the development of the study but are not listed as authors and are not responsible for preparing the manuscript may be mentioned in the acknowledgments section (maximum 50 words).

 Use license, intellectual property policies of the journal, publishing permits